Mullans/Protractor-Tests-Freeletics/README.md

 2. The top-most login button should navigate to the login page.

+3. The main page should only have 2 displayed logos

 ## Custom Matchers
 All custom matchers are stored in `custom matchers.js` and loaded to `global.customMatchers` in the `onPrepare` section of `config.js`